Ranger802004/asusmerlin/wan-failover-readme-beta.txt

 - TOWAN1PRIORITY: This defines the IP Rule Priority for Traffic to WAN1 that are automatically created by Load Balance Mode.
 It is recommended to leave this default unless necessary to change.
 Default: 400
 - OVPNWAN0PRIORITY: This defines the OpenVPN Tunnel Priority for WAN0 if OVPNSPLITTUNNEL is 0 (Disabled).
 Default: 100
 - OVPNWAN1PRIORITY: This defines the OpenVPN Tunnel Priority for WAN1 if OVPNSPLITTUNNEL is 0 (Disabled).
 Default: 200
+- RECURSIVEPINGCHECK: This defines how many times a WAN Interface has to fail target pings to be considered failed (Ping Count x RECURSIVEPINGCHECK), this setting is for circumstances where ICMP Echo / Response can be disrupted by ISP DDoS Prevention or other factors.
+It is recommended to leave this setting default.
+Default: 1 Iteration (1)

 Run Modes:
 - Install Mode: Install the script and configuration files necessary.
 Add the command argument "install" to use this mode.